MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-11.md

 - [Native USDC and Cross-Chain Transfer Protocol are Coming to Sui](https://blog.sui.io/usdc-circle-stablecoin-sui-launch/)

 ## Development & Ecosystem

-### Wormhole Sigma Sprint hackathon
-- Sui is sponsoring a Wormhole's latest hackathon - Sigma Sprint.
-You can register and submit your project until November 3rd!
-To find out more and to register, visit: [https://sigma.wormhole.com/join-sigma-sprint](https://sigma.wormhole.com/join-sigma-sprint)

 ### Development Experience on Sui
 - Sui has launched a number of stablecoins.
 Find more details here: [https://docs.sui.io/guides/developer/stablecoins](https://docs.sui.io/guides/developer/stablecoins)